What is a Business Continuity Plan?

 Disaster Planning and Japan’s 2011 Tsunami

 In the article cited above, ReliefWeb, a UN-based humanitarian organization focused on disseminating disaster-related information, goes on to discuss the impact of a specific disaster in Japan.
 They note that in March 2011, the tsunami that impacted Japan resulted in extensive bankruptcies — 90 percent of small and medium-sized businesses surveyed — not only due to individual business failures but also disruption of supply chains and production.
 As interdependence of companies grows, effective business continuity and disaster recovery planning may become a condition of doing business, especially when contracting with multinationals.

 Government and NGO Guidance and Information

 Many countries and NGOs can help businesses prepare for disasters.
-Asia-Pacific Economic Cooperation (APEC) has produced a guidebook on small and medium-sized business continuity planning that covers many of the practical aspects of preparation.
+Asia-Pacific Economic Cooperation (APEC) has produced a guidebook on small and medium-sized business continuity planning that covers many of the practical aspects of preparation including business impact analysis.
 Specialist IT companies can help with the specifics of putting in place both plans and flexible IT systems that will make recovery a well-practiced and straightforward process.

 Cooperation within the Local Business Community

 Preparedness can be of mutual benefit for businesses.
 Leaders should raise awareness, share business continuity plans with other firms and work together to create resources like data backups, power generation and alternative phone systems.
 Every small and medium-sized company should know that knowledgeable planning and the right use of modern technology can help its business survive difficult times.
 Contact our team today to learn more about EIRE Systems and how it can benefit your business.